 If you’ve lived in your home for a while, consider what it is you want to achieve, from functionality to aesthetics.
 Does the layout work as it is or does it require a total overhaul?
 If you are moving into a property to renovate, make sure you live in it for a good length of time before starting any work.
 This will help you get to know the space, where the light falls during the day, etc.

-It’s also important to consider what the knock on effects will be as a whole.
-For example, if you plan to renovate a kitchen, how will the rest of the space be affected?
+It’s also important to consider what the knock-on effects will be as a whole.
+For example, if you plan to renovate a kitchen, how will this affect the rest of the space?

 When it comes to budget, carefully consider what you can afford to spend.
 Include a healthy contingency – it should be at least an additional 10% of your budget – to cover any unexpected costs.
 (Thankfully we had a pot to dip into when our building works became more complicated than first expected.)

-When discussing your spends, be open and honest and, above all, remember to be realistic – and overestimate costs, if anything.
+When discussing your spends, be open and honest.
+Above all, remember to be realistic – and overestimate costs, if anything.
 Prioritise areas you can’t compromise on but identify others where you could cut back.
-Be sure to not only include fixtures and fittings in the budget, but labour, installation, and VAT – currently 20% – as well.
+Be sure to not only include fixtures and fittings in the budget, but labour, installation, and VAT – currently 20% – too.

-Also don’t feel like you have to commit to the first person you get a quote from – you should always get at least three quotes for all the work to contrast and compare prices, whether you plan to renovate a kitchen or do a loft conversion – but remember the cheapest is not always the best (in terms of the quantity of work, and the quality).
+Also don’t feel like you have to commit to the first person you get a quote from.
+You should always get at least three quotes for all the work to contrast and compare prices.
+However, remember the cheapest is not always the best (in terms of the quantity of work, and the quality).

 Is it possible?

-Once you have an idea of what you want your renovated home to look like, it’s vital to check it’s allowed.
+Once you know what you want your renovated home to look like, it’s vital to check you’re allowed to create it.
 You’ll most likely need planning permission from your local authority if you want to build something new, make a major change to your building, or alter its use.
-You can find out more about planning via the government-endorsed Planning Portal or seek information relevant to where you live on your local authority’s website, where you can also submit your application.
-You will need to provide supporting documentation, including the detailed plans – which can be drawn up by your architect or construction company.
-You’ll also need to complete an application form, and the correct fee.
+You can find out more about planning via the government-endorsed Planning Portal.
+Alternatively, seek information relevant to where you live on your local authority’s website, where you can also submit your application.
+You’ll need to provide supporting documentation, including the detailed plans – these can be drawn up by your architect or construction company.
+You’ll also need to complete an application form, and pay the correct fee.
 Check your area for costs that apply there as fees differ in England, Scotland, Wales at Northern Ireland, but expect to pay around £200.

-Bear in mind there may be limitations to what you can do if your property is based in a conservation area, an Area of Outstanding Natural Beauty or is a listed building.
-Your builder or architect should also be able to advise you on what is needed for the project.
+There may be limitations to what you can do if your property is based in a conservation area, an Area of Outstanding Natural Beauty or is a listed building.
+Your builder or architect should also be able to advise you on what you need for the project.

 Finally, research building regulations.
-They set standards for the design and construction of buildings to ensure the safety and health for people in or about those spaces.
+They set standards for the design and construction of buildings.
+These ensure the safety and health for people in or about those spaces.
 If you’re thinking of having work done to your home that will require structural changes or extensive alterations, it must comply.
 This is regardless of whether or not you need planning permission.

 Always use approved professionals from reputable bodies – but be sure to call and check whether they are a member before signing on the dotted line.
 If you require gas or heating work, use a Gas Safe registered tradesperson.
-For electrical work, use an NICEIC or ELECSA – who provide assessment and certification services – for a registered electrician; for contractors, contact the Federation of Master Builders (FMB).
+For electrical work, use NICEIC or ELECSA – who provide assessment and certification services – for a registered electrician.
+For contractors, contact the Federation of Master Builders (FMB).

-If you’re hiring an architect, it’s the Royal Institute of British Architects (RIBA); for chartered surveyors you’ll contact the Royal Institute of Chartered Surveyors (RICS), and structural engineers are registered with the Institution of Structural Engineers; for plumbers, it’s the Association of Plumbing and Heating Contractors (APHC), and for kitchen and bathroom designers your point of contact is the Kitchen Bathroom Bedroom Specialists Association (KBSA).
+If you’re hiring an architect, it’s the Royal Institute of British Architects (RIBA).
+For chartered surveyors, you’ll contact the Royal Institute of Chartered Surveyors (RICS).
+Then for structural engineers, contact the Institution of Structural Engineers.
+For plumbers, it’s the Association of Plumbing and Heating Contractors (APHC).
+Lastly, for kitchen and bathroom designers, your point of contact is the Kitchen Bathroom Bedroom Specialists Association (KBSA).